 Make your selection of Puja type from the box above.
 Please note it can take upto 7 days to schedule the puja.

 The Pujas at Kamakhya temple are performed by temple priests.
-Please mention your birth details (name, date, place, time), & Sankalp (your wish) at checkout.
-This is a individual Puja (you may do puja on individual name or include your near and dear ones in the puja).
+Please mention your birth details (name, date, time, and place of birth), & Sankalp (your wish) at checkout.
+This is an individual Puja (you may book puja only on your name or include your near/dear ones in your puja).
 The Puja Prasada, clothes offered to Devi, Sindoor (vermilion), Havan Vibhuti would be sent to you after successful completion of the puja.
-Know more about Yajna / Hindu Ritual Ceremonies / Online Puja Services .

 Performing your puja ritual with love and utmost care is our motto.
 We perform only Individual Personalized rituals.
 No group rituals.
 Here are the key steps to help you understand the process:

 You add a ritual to your shopping cart, after reading the benefits and based on your concerns.

 At the time of the booking your ritual(s), you are asked to provide your "Name, birth details, Sankalpa and instructions" on the shopping cart page.
 You can also mention your Gotra, Nakshatra and Rashi details there (if you know).